carbon-design-system/gatsby-theme-carbon/README.md

 ### Additional font weights

-If needed, you can add support for additional Plex font weights
+If needed, you can add support for additional Plex font weights.
+Don't forget to specify italics for the additional weights if needed.

 ```js
 __experimentalThemes: [